 Heritage Palms CDD complies with all provisions and requirements of Florida State Statute 119 in reference to retention and provision of public documents as established within the statute.
 Any requests for public documents or information will be provided by the District Records Custodian subject to charges as permitted under the Statute.
-The District Custodian of Public Records is as follows:
+The District Custodian of Public Records is:

 Custodian of Public Records